skandyx/BotPy/INSTALL.md

 ```

 You **must** set the following variables:
+- `NODE_ENV`: Set to `production` for deployment.
+This enables secure cookies and other optimizations.
 - `PORT`: The port the backend will run on (e.g., `8080`).
 - `APP_PASSWORD`: A strong, secret password to access the dashboard.
 - `BINANCE_API_KEY`: Your Binance API key.